bezborodow/stress-strain/README.md

 ## Usage

-An example plot will yield the following output.
+An example plot will give the following output.

 ```
 $ octave-cli stress.m examples/St1594.csv